Best Web Development Books Review for Design, Coding and Usability

 Web ReDesign 2.0: Workflow that Works (2nd Edition)

-This book has a great idea of what stages to take a new site or a redesign.
-It not only looks at design and layouts.
-It also focuses on planning, target market and content.
+This book has a great workflow of the stages you should take a new site or a redesign though.
+It not only looks at design and layouts but also focuses on planning, target market and content creation.

 Site Planning Runner Up: